 2 Always Back Up Your Pictures

 I also always travel with my La Cie hard drive with me, and immediately store all the photos I take when I get back to my accommodation.
 You never know what could happen – your bag could get snatched or you could drop your camera in the ocean – so it’s always better to be safe than sorry.
+You could just be really unlucky and find that your storage drive has experienced a fault and subsequently lost some of your files, in which case you might want to seek out the services of Secure Data Recovery to restore your precious files.
 To be extra-extra sure I’ve got backups, I normally send my favourite pictures of the day to my phone using my camera’s wifi too.
 That way I know I have three copies of my best shots.

 3 Show A Little Of Yourself

 I like to be in my travel photos, so if I’m travelling alone, I’ll take a lightweight tripod everywhere I go.
 I’ll take time to set up my shot before stepping in and using my phone to shoot using my camera’s Wi-Fi and mobile app.
 If you’re too shy to do this, I recommend looking around for a couple of travellers who are taking pictures of each other, offering to get a shot of them together, then asking them to just press the shutter release 10 times while you’re moving around in front of the camera.
 It takes several shots to eventually get to one great picture!
 If I know I’m going to be out and about without access to my laptop for a few days, I’ll always have my LaCie DJI Copilot which is an ingenious hard drive that allows me to backup all my pictures without plugging my card into a laptop.